 Risk management strategies like stop-loss and take-profit orders help minimize losses in leverage trading.
 You can use stop-loss orders to automatically close your position at a specific price, which is useful when the market moves against you.
 Stop-loss orders can protect you from significant losses, while take-profit orders automatically close when your profits reach a certain value.
 This allows you to secure your earnings before the market condition turns.

 Leverage trading is a double-edged sword that can exponentially amplify both your gains and losses.
 It involves a high level of risk, especially in the volatile cryptocurrency market.
 As such, Binance encourages users to trade responsibly by taking accountability for their actions.

 It also offers tools like an anti-addiction notice and the cooling-off period function to help users exercise control over their trades.
-Traders should always practice extreme caution and always remember to to DYOR to understand how to use leverage properly and plan their trading strategies.
+Traders should always exercise extreme caution and always remember to DYOR to understand how to use leverage properly and plan their trading strategies.